mattbucknall/mpg-nano/README.md

 | Red          | +5V         | Encoder +5V   |
 | Black        | GND         | Encoder GND   |
 | White/Black  | GND         | LED-          |

+If the pendant has not been modified then the Blue/Black wire must be connected to GND.

 In the author's implementation, the pendant cable was terminated with a 25-pin D-Type connector which mated with a connector mounted on a metal enclosure housing the Nano.